leonp/leonp.github.io/_posts/2014-09-28-in-praise-of-georgia.md

 In 2012 <abbr title="Information Architects">IA</abbr> effectively announced the death of Georgia:

 > Georgia works perfectly as body text up until 16 pixels.
 As soon as you go over that size, it starts to look odd.
 This is not a design deficiency of the typeface.
-It was simply not designed to work for big body text sizes and dense screens. <cite><a href="New Site with Responsive Typography">New Site with Responsive Typography</a></cite>
+It was simply not designed to work for big body text sizes and dense screens. <cite><a href="http://ia.net/blog/responsive-typography/">New Site with Responsive Typography</a></cite>

 &hellip; and pretty much since then we've seen Droid Serif (yuck), Freight Text, Tisa, Chaparall, Skolar, Minion <i>et al</i> supercede Georgia, through `@font-face`, Typekit, Fontdeck and Google  Fonts.
 Some of these typefaces look great and are eminently readable (some look not entirely dissimilar to Georgia), some pull off a cooler, more modern feel.
 There's lots of choice out there, some of it usable.